Halley Stewart

 Sir Halley Stewart (18 January 1838 – 26 January 1937) was an English businessman, journalist, philanthropist and Liberal Party politician who sat as a Member of Parliament (MP) from 1887 to 1895 and again from 1906 to 1910.

 Family and education

 Halley Stewart was born at Barnet in Hertfordshire, the son of the Reverend Alex Stewart, a Congregational minister, one of eleven children, five brothers and five sisters.
 He was educated at the schools his father ran, first in Barnet and later in Holloway a little further to the south.
 In 1865 he married (Jane) Elizabeth Atkinson from Upper Norwood in south east London.
 Elizabeth Stewart died in 1924.
 They had seven sons (only two of whom survived their father) and a daughter.
 One of Stewart's surviving sons was Sir (Percy) Malcolm Stewart Bt.
 (1872–1951), the brick and cement manufacturer.
 He too was a benefactor of the arts bequeathing many pictures, tapestries, furniture, and objets d'art to the National Trust.
-One of Halley Stewart's grandsons, Ian Stewart followed him into Parliament, albeit as a Conservative rather than a Liberal.
+One of Halley Stewart's great-grandsons, Ian Stewart followed him into Parliament, albeit as a Conservative rather than a Liberal.